ShaheerSajid/RISCV/README.md

  - -DITERATIONS=1000
  - -DPERFORMANCE_RUN=1

 I faced some problems in running the coremark benchmark.
 Please note that the CRC of list, matrix, and state did not come out as expected.
-There is some problem during compilation when short integers are used
+There is some problem during compilation when short integers are used.
+I used the option -DCORE_DEBUG=1 to check the values of initialized list, matrices and states and they were correct.
+The benchmark result was also correct.
+Thr
 ## Project

 ### Folder Structure